omprakashr28/Bill-Gates-LS/README.md

 Need to fix infinite inventory.

 Stuff to implement:
-  + enemies
-  + damage
-  + potions
-  + weapons
-  + inv screen
-      - With health displayed and prettier inv.
+  + use command and func